maayane/catsHTM/README.md

 ```python
 >>> catsHTM.xmatch_2cats('FIRST','NVSS',catalogs_dir=path)
 ```
+You can speed-up the run by setting `save_results` to `False`, e.g., if you do not need to save the results and would rather use the output of the cross-matching algorythm in your own function.

 You can also choose to only save the two separate files (1. and 2. in the list above), by setting the `save_in_one_file` keyword to `False`, or save only the large file (3. in the list above) by setting the `save_in_separate_files` keyword to `False`.
 E.g.:

 ```python